-What hardware do you need to support?
+What hardware do you need to support the software?

 Most laptops have inbuilt webcams, but will you need to allow for participants to connect only via smartphones?
-What if some need to use actual dial-in numbers?
+What if some users need to use actual dial-in numbers?
 Many packages support these kinds of features, but some will place them behind more enterprise-centric pricing tiers.

 What's your bandwidth budget?

-Video is highly bandwidth intensive and if you're sitting on a relatively poor business broadband connection, you may quickly find that the folks you're trying to meet with can't properly see or hear you.
+Video is highly bandwidth-intensive and if you're sitting on a relatively poor business broadband connection, you may quickly find that the folks you're trying to meet with can't properly see or hear you.
 It's a problem that works in both directions as well.
-If you're setting up your employees for teleworking purposes, the quality of their connections will also affect the way they present, and in some cases the quality of the entire video stream.
+If you're setting up your employees for teleworking purposes, the quality of their connections will also affect the way they present, and in some cases, the quality of the entire video stream.

 How much package integration do you need?

 Pretty much every decent video conferencing solution will work like an old-school classroom.
 You can present slides, generally annotate them and take questions from your meeting participants.
-Where they can make a huge difference to your business is in the way they integrate other software packages.
-The sky's the limit (depending on your budget) but be aware that packages that allow for more complex integrations also invite more overall user interface complexity.
+Where they can make a huge difference to your business is in the way that they integrate other software packages.
+The sky's the limit (depending on your budget), but be aware that packages that allow for more complex integrations also invite more overall user interface complexity.
 If you just want to keep things simple, that might not be the right match for your needs.

 What administrative features do you need?

 Admin is the hidden side of most video conferencing packages, and it goes beyond how easy the UI is to use or how simple it might be to add new users.
-Can you set up multi-user meetings, or just presentation style?
-What about breakout rooms, recorded chat sessions, or the ability to selectively mute or enable participant microphones?
+Can you set up multi-user meetings or just presentation style?
+What about breakout rooms, recorded chat sessions or the ability to selectively mute or enable participant microphones?
 There's no point investing in a package that won't do what you want it to.

 Compare video conferencing software